-Some algorithms have known hash collision weaknesses, see the FAQ at the end.
+Some algorithms have known hash collision weaknesses, refer to the “See also” section at the end.

 There is one constructor method named for each type of hash.
 All return a hash object with the same simple interface.
 For example: use sha1() to create a SHA1 hash object.
 You can now feed this object with arbitrary strings using the update() method.
 At any point you can ask it for the digest of the concatenation of the strings fed to it so far using the digest() or hexdigest() methods.

 Constructors for hash algorithms that are always present in this module are md5(), sha1(), sha224(), sha256(), sha384(), and sha512().
 Additional algorithms may also be available depending upon the OpenSSL library that Python uses on your platform.

 For example, to obtain the digest of the string 'Nobody inspects the spammish repetition':